Six Various Types of Charts

 Line Charts

-Gold line chart provides price data as a continuous line that connects a series of closing prices.
+The line chart view for Gold displays price information as a continuous stroke linking a sequence of closing prices.

 The gold line chart will not draw other price information like the high of the price, the low of the price & closing of the price.